 K, but what is it?

 Ghee is simply clarified unsalted butter.
-It’s taking browned butter one step futher.
-You heat high quality butter until the milk solids turn brown and the whole kitchen smells like buttery, nutty heaven.
+It’s taking browned butter one step further.
+You heat high-quality butter until the milk solids turn brown and the whole kitchen smells like buttery, nutty heaven.

 Why would you do that?

 Well, a whole litany of reasons, really – in no particular order.

 - Because we are heating the milk solids until they brown and are separate them out, ghee becomes very, very low in casein.
 By removing this protein, most people with an intolerance to casein can enjoy butter! (oh PS.
 Since we removed the milk solids, we can also classify this as a Paleo/Primal/Whole 30 treat!!
 Score!)